-MacKillop Rural Community Services (MRCS), a ministry of the Sisters of St Joseph, excitedly announced that it joined the operations of MacKillop Family Services on 1 July 2017.
+MacKillop Rural Community Services (MRCS), a ministry of the Sisters of Saint Joseph, excitedly announced that it joined the operations of MacKillop Family Services on 1 July 2017.

 Both MRCS and MacKillop Family Services believe the transition to be a positive move which will provide greater support for MRCS services, clients and staff.